NikKowPHP/mi/src/content/book/en/chapters/chapter-7.md

 > Best,
 > David

 Maria's stomach dropped.
 It wasn't a suggestion; it was a declaration.
 Odyssey was David's failing pet project, a notoriously unstable system.
 An integration would be a technical nightmare, a certain path to delays and missed deadlines.
 He had copied her boss and the entire executive team.
 It was a trap, sprung in public.
 Her goal was no longer just to build a great product.
 It was to politically and technically survive a forced dependency designed to make her fail.

 The real performance was just beginning.
+Her victory with the board felt hollow now, a prelude to a much more dangerous game.
+To survive, she had to deconstruct not only her own success but David's attack.
+The two events, she realized, were built from the same two elements: the power of a clear structure and the undeniable influence of a story.

 ---
 ### **Chapter 7 Debrief: Clarity and Storytelling**